PocketMine/Documentation/source/config.rst

 string  random value
 ======  ============

 The password that RCON will check.
-And empty string will cause all the requests to be refused.
+An empty string will cause all the requests to be refused.

 gamemode
 ++++++++